Cape Girardeau City Hall project moving forward

 The Common Pleas Courthouse and former public library downtown will be remodeled and joined by a connecting building, with a parking garage added, to create City Hall.

-Last week, a 1959 addition to the former Carnegie Library was demolished, exposing the original exterior.
+Last week, demolition began on a 1959 addition to the former Carnegie Library, exposing the original exterior.

 Penzel said a major portion of the foundation is complete, and precast beams will soon arrive to continue construction.